EdPanich/EdPanich/README.md

 ## Full Stack Web Developer

 - I´m currenly an Environmental engineer looking forward to becoming a **Full Stack Developer**.
-- I´m on my first year of the Full Stack Web Development Diploma program at the UofA.
+- I´m on my second year of the Full Stack Web Development Diploma program at the UofA.
 - I like to watch anime, play tennis, skate and play online games too.

 <!--